Workflow-Manager-admin/digital-id-card-manager-04b007d0/id_backend_api/README.md

 ---

-**Note:** This backend supports _generic user authentication only_.
-There are **no user roles, no RBAC (role-based access control), and no privilege levels**—every authenticated user has identical access to all features.
-There are no references to roles or authorization levels anywhere in this backend.
+> **Note:** This backend supports **generic user authentication only**—there are no user roles, no role-based access control (RBAC), and no privilege levels.
+All users, once authenticated, have identical access to all features provided by the backend.
+All authentication endpoints (signup/login) treat users generically, with no role or permission differentiation.
+Any earlier references to roles or authorization logic have been fully removed.

 ---